Pamela Healy OBE, Chief Executive

-Emma’s background in administration and retailing led her to join the British Liver Trust in 2004 originally as Database Administrator.
-She has been involved in a number of tasks and is now our Office Manager.
-Emma is responsible for the day to day running of the Administration Office, provides secretariat services for the British Liver Nurses’ Forum, oversees publication and published materials distribution, assists with enquiries to the helpline and provides administrative support for the Fundraising Department.
+As our Office Manager Emma is responsible for the day to day running of the Administration office, oversees publication and published materials distribution, assists with enquiries to the helpline and provides administrative support for the Fundraising Department.

 Ali Keay, Administration

 Ali has had an extensive career in administration, customer facing roles and was an Emergency Medical Advisor triaging 999 emergency calls for almost 10 years.
-She joined the British Liver Trust in February 2015 to assist in all day to day administrative activities.
-Ali also assists in handling enquiries to the helpline and distributes all publications and event materials.
+She assists in all day to day administrative activities, supporting community fundraisers, and distributes all publications and event materials.

-Rebecca joined the Trust in August 2016 into the new post of Liver Health Nurse Advisor.
-Rebecca assists patients, family members, carers and healthcare professionals who call or email the Trust’s helpline or join our online liver community.
+Rebecca assists patients, family members, carers and healthcare professionals who call or email the Trust's helpline or join our online liver community.
 Rebecca has been a registered general nurse for 16 years, working primarily in gastroenterology with a particular interest in therapeutic interventions for liver disease.
 She has also worked as a research nurse, dementia specialist nurse and practice educator.
-Rebecca is very excited about joining the Trust and using her knowledge to help liver patients and those at risk.

 Jonathan is an experienced events professional, having delivered projects across a whole variety of event formats in a range of industries and geographic locations.
-He is responsible for the planning, co-ordination and delivery of the Trust’s Love Your Liver community health events, the core part of which is our annual Love Your Liver roadshows across England,Scotland and Wales.
+He is responsible for the planning, co-ordination and delivery of the Trust’s Love Your Liver community health events, the core part of which are our Love Your Liver roadshows across England,Scotland and Wales.
 In his engagement role he works to build beneficial and ongoing communication with liver health professionals and helps create, sustain and develop patient and carer support groups in England.